phandaiduonghcb/guiautomation/README.md

-# An interface for GUI Automation based on pyautogui
+# An application for GUI Automation based on pyautogui
 Pyautogui: https://github.com/asweigart/pyautogui

 It is used to control the mouse and keyboard to automate interactions with other applications: